6616454/simple-s3-files-storage/README.md

 ## API Simple Storage Files
-The API that I created as part of a training project implements storage for files weighing less than 1 GB.
+API, which is being developed as part of a test task.

 ### Used technologies
 * Python;